wi110w/blog/blog-requirements.md

 10. The blog must support authorization via Google, Facebook or Twitter account.
 11. The blog must have user registration and have mandatory fields such as name, surname, e-mail, username, password.
 12. The password must have letters in lower- and uppercase, digits and wildcard characters ("* / _ #" etc).
+13. After registration the system must send the e-mail confirmation to user.